 - Top crust.
 Roll out the second pie crust to 12 inches wide.

 - Assemble.
-Pull out the pie pan from the fridge, tip the apples into the crust and give a good shake.
+Pull the pie pan out of the fridge, tip the apples into the crust, and give it a good shake so they flatten a bit- tucking in any apples that need help.
 Top with the second crust.
 Trim any excess dough from around the edge of the pie plate with a sharp knife.
 Pull the top and bottom pie crusts up, away from the edge of the pie dish, and fold the edges under, and press to seal.
 Rotate the pie and repeat until the edges are tucked in neatly.
 Crimp with your fingers.
 Using a knife, cut 5 vents into the pie- from the middle outward like a star.

 - Brush with an egg wash and sprinkle with coarse sugar.